hyperledger-archives/sawtooth-core/docs/source/_templates/txn_submit_tutorial.rst

 .. note::

-   The *batcher pubkey* specified in every TransactionHeader must have been generated from the private key being used to sign the Batch, or validation will fail.
+   The *batcher public_key* specified in every TransactionHeader must have been generated from the private key being used to sign the Batch, or validation will fail.